 5 - Double Waterspout Twister aka “We Got Cows” Twistervia GIPHY

 Probably one of the more well-known twisters from the film are the infamous waterspouts that fling the cow around.
-As our heros and the hapless Dr. Melissa Reeves drive over a bridge the tornado follows and splits into two (“We got sisters!”).
+As our heroes and the hapless Dr. Melissa Reeves drive over a bridge the tornado follows and splits into two (“We got sisters!”).
 It’s traumatizing to Melissa but Jo and Bill act as if they just saw the second coming of Christ.
 It’s a fun sequence but besides being made of water these twin twisters don’t have much going for them and don’t last very long.

 6 - Hail & DOROTHY II-Killing Twister aka “That’s No Moon It’s a Space Station” Twistervia GIPHY

 Speaking of not lasting long, the last twister on this list is sort of pathetic.
 It shows up long enough to rip some telephone poles down and murder DOROTHY II in the process but other than producing some large chunks of hail it’s over much too quickly.
 We see the clouds churn like a fresh batch of ice cream only to have a funnel appear for mere seconds.
 At least Dusty gets to be getting a lot out of it by using his telephoto lens.
-Melissa, is yet again, not impressed - mostly because this tornado signifies the end of her relationship.
+Melissa, is yet again, not impressed - mostly because this tornado begins to signify the end of her relationship.
 Bummer.
 Welcome to the suck zone indeed.